Met Éireann is replacing the weather radar at Shannon Airport

 Met Éireann has announced that it is replacing the weather radar located at Shannon Airport to install a brand-new weather radar system with upgraded technology and capabilities.
 This is the first step of a planned futureproofing process to strategically develop and expand the capability of the overall national weather radar network maintained by Met Éireann, over this and the next decade.

 The Shannon weather radar is part of the national weather radar network, which currently consists of two weather radars, one located at Shannon Airport and the other at Dublin Airport.
-This weather radar network provides a steady stream of information 24 hours a day, 365 days a year via the Met Éireann website and app, and is used to provide information on the location and intensity of precipitation across Ireland.
+This weather radar network provides a continuous stream of information via the Met Éireann website and app, and is used to provide information on the location and intensity of precipitation across Ireland.
 The new weather radar system in Shannon will provide enhanced precipitation measurement capabilities.
 This will result in benefits for Met Éireann forecasting services and for the rainfall radar maps offered to the public.

 Figs. 1-2: The current Shannon Airport radar (on the right, the radar dome can be seen on top of the airport building)